Clastic Dikes: Dispelling a Periglacial Origin

 The southern terminus of late Wisconsin glacial ice is well mapped across northern Washington (Cheney, 2016, Fig 17.1), but a corresponding periglacial zone is all but absent.
 Murton (2021, Fig. 3) depicts a narrow permafrost zone south of the Okanogan Lobe's terminal moraine, indicating the ice margin and the southern limit of permafrost occupied essentially the same position.
 Unfortunately, he provides no evidence of periglaciation along the Withrow Moraine (see French and Millar, 2013; French, 2017).
 By contrast, abundant relict periglacial features populate a 200 km-wide zone south of the Laurentide Ice Sheet (Pewe, 1983; Clark and Ciolkosz, 1988).

 The absence of a more typical periglacial zone between Pateros and Spokane is difficult to explain.
 Scant evidence that I have been able to document consists of crude frost cracks along Banks Lake (varved silt-clay, 478 m elevation), at Leahy Junction (varved silt-clay, 612 m), at Hunters (lacustrine silts, 393 m), and at Foster Creek (lodgment till, 384 m).
 Perhaps the ice sheet did not remain at its farthest-advanced position long enough for significant ground ice to accumulate.
-Glacial action may have buried or over-ridden periglacial features formed when the margin was farther north.
+Glacial action may have buried periglacial features or scoured them away.
+Burrowing insects and rodents may have wiped out the evidence.

 Just a sliver.
 A narrow periglacial zone (pink) is associated with the Cordilleran Ice Sheet margin (white) in the Pacific Northwest.
 Modified from Murton (2021).